stepanblyschak/SONiC/doc/mlnx_only_doc/hw-mgmt-sxcore-new-sync.md

 # Mannual testing

+Verification
-Verification: mlxsw_minimal is not active while ASIC reset is performed and is activated only once, no errors in dmesg/syslog, the number of sfp netdevs is the number of modules in system regardless of port breakout configuration.
+- mlxsw_minimal is not active while ASIC reset is performed
+- mlxsw_minimal is activated only once
+- no errors in dmesg/syslog related to sx_core/mlxsw_minimal
+- the number of sfp netdevs is the number of modules in system regardless of port breakout configuration.

 1) cold boot
 2) fast boot